 But that doesn’t mean families do not have a desire to break their poverty cycle!

-Families that live in extreme poverty see school as an impossible cost.
+Families that live in extreme poverty see education as an impossible cost.
 Families don’t understand that keeping their children home to work instead of going to school continues the poverty cycle for the next generation.

 Serving at-Risk Families (SARF) raises money to send all of the children from each family in the program to school and provides their tuition, uniform, books, supplies, shoes, and backpack.